-Only the Employee that locks and tags out machinery, equipment or processes may remove his/her lock and tag.
-However, should the Employee leave the facility before removing his/her lock and tag, the Supervisor may remove the lock and tag.
-The Supervisor must be assured that all tools have been removed, all guards have been replaced and all Employees are free from any hazard before the lock and tag are removed and the machinery, equipment or process are returned to service.
+Only the employee that locks and tags out machinery, equipment or processes may remove his/her lock and tag.
+However, the employee should leave the facility before removing his/her lock and tag, and the supervisor may remove the lock and tag.
+The supervisor must be assured that all tools have been removed, all guards have been replaced and all employees are free from any hazard before the lock and tag are removed and the machinery, equipment or process are returned to service.
 Notification of the employee who placed the lock is required prior to lock removal.
-Contractors